samvoisin/STA663_Final_Project/README.md

 2. Is the algorithm description clear and accurate?
 (10-20 points)
 3. Has the algorihtm been optimized?
 (10-20 points)
 4. Are the applicaitons to simulated/real data clear and useful?
 (10-20 points)
-5. Was the comarative analysis done well?
+5. Was the comparative analysis done well?
 (10-20 points points)
 6. Is there a well-maitnatined Github repository for the code?
 (10 points)
 7. Is the document show evidenc of literate programming?
 (10 points)
 8. Is the analyiss reproducible?
 (10 points)